View Virginia Lane's Obituary on delawareonline.com and share memories

 Virginia M. Lane

-Wilmington - Age 98, of Wilmington, DE, passed away peacefully at her residence on Tuesday, July 2, 2019 surrounded by her family.
+Wilmington - Virginia M. Lane, age 98, of Wilmington, DE, passed away peacefully at her residence on Tuesday, July 2, 2019 surrounded by her family.

-Born in Wilmington, Virginia was the daughter of the late Walter and Mildred (Halliday) Ray.
-She was predeceased by her husband, Lawrence T. Lane, Sr. in 1964; her daughter, Carol L. Mills in 2008; and her son, Lawrence T. Lane, Jr. in 2012.

-She is survived by her son and daughter-in-law, Ronald F. and Ida Lane with whom she lived.